Champii/og/README.md

 To provide a usable language that compiles to Golang

-The main goal is to simplify the syntax, to borrow some concepts from Livescript, to implement Generics and macro processing, as well as some syntaxic sugar to avoid all the boilerplate Golang force us into.
+The main goal is to simplify the syntax, to borrow some concepts from Livescript and other functional languages, to implement Generics and macro processing, as well as some syntaxic sugar to avoid all the boilerplate Golang force us into.

 # Exemple

-This is an exemple of how `og` looks like actualy
+This is an exemple of how `og` looks like actualy.
+See the [Exemples](https://github.com/champii/og/tree/master/tests/exemples) folder.

 ```go
 package main